durffy/UMLHero/Design/UserStories.md

 AS a: Designer
 I want: Create Domain Models
 so that: track the objects that will be implemented for a project

+AS a: Designer
+I want: Read Domain Models
+so that:  I can view the current objects/classes for a project